 Onboarding is more of a long process which sometimes even can take several months.
 The onboarding program or process should aim to integrate new employees as – actual - people in the company and thus to raise productivity and add value to the company in long term.

-It takes things to feel welcome, to guide you the way and to feel safe.
-This security is the freedom which allows employees to look forward and to get the best out of its qualities
+It takes things to feel welcome, to guide you the way, and to feel safe.
+This security is the freedom that allows employees to look forward and to get the best out of its qualities.